vbookshelf/Thumb-Drive-App-Concept/README.md

 - Runs in a virtual environment so other software on the user's computer is not disturbed.
 - User conversation history and all uploaded images are encrypted.
 - Runs completely offline.
-- A working AI app demo is available.
-See info below.

 <br>